 Then we also go to the pad №1 called Gagarin launchpad since from this very pad Yuri Gagarin’s legendary Vostok spacecraft was launched on April 12, 1961.
-Rocket will be installed onto the pad by special erector.
-You will watch the process of installation from a very close distance and can make cool pics!
+The rocket will be installed onto the pad by a special erector.
+You will watch the process of installation from a very close distance and you can make cool pics!

-Besides on the way you will see amazingly beautiful steppe sunrise meet some camels and feel the incredible atmosphere of space launch preparation since these events are attended by all most important responsible space industry technicians.
+Besides, on the way you will see an amazingly beautiful steppe sunrise, meet some camels and feel the incredible atmosphere of space launch preparation since these events are attended by all most important responsible space industry technicians.

 And many other interesting things!
 We will make stops near most important monuments so that you could make memorable photos and ask questions.